Storage

 warranty 5 years

-Fully backwards-compatible with PCIe 3.0 slots at reduced speed; works in every modern platform including AM4, LGA1200, and LGA1700
+Fully backwards-compatible with PCIe 3.0 slots; works in every modern platform including AM4, LGA1200, and LGA1700

 PS5 compatible out of the box at 7,450 MB/s — above Sony's 5,500 MB/s minimum requirement